 exit 0

-Players should notice the script calling /usr/bin/srv.
+.
 This is a C script that is UPX packed; they won’t be able to find the cleartext flag in this file.
 Instead, they’ll need to check out connections.
-The name of the file srv implies that it’s some kind of server, which should point players to look for active connections.
+The name of the file srv

 Inspect Connections

-As part of characterizing the machine, players should use netstat -plano to see if there are any active connections.
+to see if there are any active connections.
 The output won’t show the process name, but it will show a UDP server serving over UDP port 9023.

 Host Busters 3

-Continuing on in the series, this challenge required players to privilege escalate from vim user to gh0st404 by exploiting the permissions of gh0st404's private key file.
+Continuing on in the series, this challenge required players to privilege escalate from vim

-As part of the characterization from Host Busters 2, players should have determined which users are on the machine by either listing out the /home directory or looking at the /etc/passwd file.
+As part of the characterization from Host Busters 2, players should have determined which users are on the machine by either listing out the /home

-If players look through those users' /home directories, they’ll find that gh0st404 has a private key with insecure permissions that allow it to be read.
+has a private key with insecure permissions that allow it to be read.

 Players should copy the contents of this file and set the appropriate permissions.